MicrosoftDocs/azure-docs/articles/mysql/connect-python.md

 ### MacOS
 - In Mac OS, Python is typically installed as part of the default OS installation.
-- Check the Python installation by running the command `python -V` to see the version number.
+- Check the Python installation by launching the bash shell.
+Run the command `python -V` using the uppercase V switch to see the version number.
-- Check the PIP installation by running the `pip show pip -v` command to see the version number.
+- Check the PIP installation by running the `pip show pip -V` command to see the version number.
 - PIP may be included in some versions of Python.
 If PIP is not installed, you may install the [PIP](https://pip.pypa.io/en/stable/installing/) package.
 - Update PIP to the latest version, by running the `pip install -U pip` command.
 - Install the MySQL connector for Python, and its dependencies by using the PIP command: